Dandy: Black dandyism

-"Dandy Jim of Carolina" is a minstrel song that originated in the United States during the 19th century.
-It tells the story of a character named Dandy Jim, who is depicted as a stylish and flamboyant individual from the state of Carolina.
-The song often highlights Dandy Jim's extravagant clothing, his charm, and his prowess with the ladies.
-While the song does not explicitly address race, Dandy Jim's stylish and flamboyant persona aligns with aspects of Black dandyism, a cultural phenomenon characterized by sharp dressing, self-assurance, and individuality within Black communities.

-According to the standards of the day, it was ludicrous and hilarious to see a person of perceived lower social standing donning fashionable attire and "putting on airs."
-For most of 19th century America a well dressed African American was an odd thing, and naturally someone of that ilk would be seen as acting out of place.
-The representation of Dandy Jim, while potentially rooted in caricature or exaggeration, nonetheless contribute to the broader cultural landscape surrounding Black dandyism and its portrayal in American folk music.

 Dandy sociology

 The Dandy King: Joachim Murat, the French King of Naples.

 Regarding the existence and the political and cultural functions of the dandy in a society, in the essay L'Homme révolté (1951), Albert Camus said that:

 The dandy creates his own unity by aesthetic means.
 But it is an aesthetic of negation.
 To live and die before a mirror: that, according to Baudelaire, was the dandy's slogan.
 It is indeed a coherent slogan.
 The dandy is, by occupation, always in opposition [to society].
 He can only exist by defiance … The dandy, therefore, is always compelled to astonish.
 Singularity is his vocation, excess his way to perfection.
 Perpetually incomplete, always on the fringe of things, he compels others to create him, while denying their values.
 He plays at life because he is unable to live [life].

 Further addressing that vein of male narcissism, in the book Simulacra and Simulation (1981), Jean Baudrillard said that dandyism is "an aesthetic form of nihilism" that is centred upon the Self as the centre of the world.